7 Pot Douglah vs Moruga: Dark Depth or Red Spike

-7 Pot Douglah vs Trinidad Moruga Scorpion comparison
+7 Pot Douglah and Trinidad Moruga Scorpion peppers side by side with sliced pods

 Quick Comparison

-7 Pot Douglah measures 1.2M–1.9M SHU while Trinidad Moruga Scorpion registers 1.2M–2M SHU — roughly equal in heat.
-7 Pot Douglah is known for its nutty and earthy flavor (C. chinense), while Trinidad Moruga Scorpion offers fruity and floral notes (C. chinense).
+7 Pot Douglah measures 923K–1.9M SHU while Trinidad Moruga Scorpion registers 1.2M–2M SHU.
+Their upper SHU ranges are close enough to treat as the same heat bracket.
+7 Pot Douglah is known for its earthy, nutty C. chinense fruit with extreme heat flavor (C. chinense), while Trinidad Moruga Scorpion offers fruity and floral notes (C. chinense).

 7 Pot Douglah